 FreeSync offers a variable refresh rate (48-75Hz/FPS range) for compatible graphics cards and thus removes screen tearing and stuttering within the dynamic range.

-The input lag is fairly low at around 10ms which makes for unnoticeable delay while the response time of 4ms (GtG) is sufficient to eliminate most of trailing and motion blur of fast-moving objects.
+The input lag is fairly low at around 10ms, which makes for an unnoticeable delay while the response time of 4ms (GtG) is sufficient to eliminate most of the trailing and motion blur of fast-moving objects.

 Moreover, the Samsung C27H711 curved display has a flicker-free backlight and Eye Saver Mode which lowers the emission of harmful low-blue lights.

 However, for less money, you can get a 27″ 1440p gaming monitor (such as the AOC CQ27G2) that also has a VA panel and a curved screen – plus a 144Hz refresh rate.

-It may not have quantum dots, but its performance enhancement over that of the CH711 outweighs the difference in image quality; not to mention that it’s actually more affordable and that its VA panel also offers the same 3,000:1 contrast ratio, it just has less saturated colors.
+It may not have quantum dots, but its performance enhancement over that of the CH711 outweighs the difference in image quality.
+Furthermore, it’s actually more affordable, and its VA panel also offers the same 3,000:1 contrast ratio, it just has less saturated colors.

 The OSD menu is navigated using the 4-way joystick placed beneath the screen.